Sebvd/BlenderVATCreator/README.md

 <img width="711" height="412" alt="afbeelding" src="https://github.com/user-attachments/assets/189e0c64-c7da-46d3-ab03-ad8535ac005d" />

-It is also possible to manually adjust the parameters directly in the shader or the material instance:
+ADVANCED: It is also possible to manually adjust the parameters directly in the shader or the material instance:

 <img width="240" height="474" alt="afbeelding" src="https://github.com/user-attachments/assets/89e0eb18-2e09-4c14-85a4-83a4686098a1" />